The Finishing Line: Filming

 It was filmed in the vicinity of the then-closed Watton-at-Stone railway station, Hertfordshire.
 A Class 125 DMU was used for the train as those had recently been withdrawn and were due for scrap.
 The bridge that the boy at the beginning and end of the film is sitting on is the southern side of the Station Rd railway bridge.
 The main filming area for the actors was located immediately southeast of the bridge sandwiched between Church Lane and the railway line.
 The "stone-throwing" competition was filmed immediately north of the railway bridge on the western side embankment where the AWS signal ramp is.
 The "Great Tunnel Walk" scene was filmed at Molewood Tunnel, about 3.5 mi south of the current Watton-at-Stone railway station.
 The "start" was at the northern portal and "finish" was at the southern one.

+Reception

 Controversy

-Due to extreme public outcry, The Finishing Line was eventually withdrawn from public airing.
+Due to extreme public outcry, The Finishing Line was eventually withdrawn from public airing and banned for 20 years.
 BTF was asked by British Rail to commission and make a different film called Robbie, which was nowhere near grotesque and/or violent as The Finishing Line.
+The ban on The Finishing Line eventually expired in 1997, and is still regarded as a violent film.